virengajera/blog/README.md

 # Blog web application using Node.js.

-Blog web applicatin written in html,css(Bootstrap) and server side programming  in node.js(express js framework) .
-In this  MySQL database is used
+Blog web applicatin written in HTML,CSS(Bootstrap) and server side programming  in Node.js(Express js framework) .
+In this  MySQL database is used.

 ### Features